weberbox/PiFire/index.md

 At the bottom of this card is an input box to select the number of minutes you want to see, up to the current time (or time that the data collecting stopped).
 This allows you to "zoom-in" to just the last minute or "zoom-out" to view a longer window of time.

 At the bottom of the page is a auto-refresh button to enable/disable 'live' data.
-Note that when auto-refresh is enabled, any changes you made to hide/show data in the graph will reset when the data refreshes every three (3) seconds.
-Show / Hide states cannot currently be used when in this mode.
-Turn off auto-refresh to use the show / hide features of the graph.
+The page will refresh interval based on the time window that you have selected and the number of datapoints (selected in the settings menu).

 ![History](/img/webui/PiFire-History-00.png)